hamzava/esp32-environment-monitor/README.md

 # 🌱 ESP32 Environment Monitoring System
 ### Using ESP32 + ESP-IDF + I2C Sensors

-◆ This project represents an exploration into embedded firmware architecture, low-power hardware design, and communication protocol integration using the ESP32 platform and the ESP-IDF framework.
+🟢 This project represents an exploration into embedded firmware architecture, multi layer hardware design, and communication protocol integration using the ESP32 platform and the ESP-IDF framework.

 ## ◆ Project Overview